Calculatrex

 Formula Used

-Total ROI (Points / Million) = Total Points Scored / Current Price Weekly ROI = Average Weekly Score / Current Price Value Over Replacement (VOR) = ROI - (ROI of cheapest playing alternative) Projected ROI = Expected Points / Current Price Points to Price Ratio = Total Points / (Price / Budget Cap × 100)
+Total ROI (Points / Price) = Total Points Scored / Current Price Weekly ROI = Average Weekly Score / Current Price Value Over Replacement (VOR) = ROI - (ROI of cheapest playing alternative) Projected ROI = Expected Points / Current Price Efficiency Ratio = (ROI / Team Average ROI) × 100

 Real Calculation Examples